 Behind the scenes 🎬

-I didn’t even use a watercolour paper to paint with that houseplant doodles scene because I thought I was in a rush to paint & film… just found a piece of card or something and straight to painting!
+I didn’t use a watercolour paper to paint the houseplant doodles because I I was in a rush to paint… just found a piece of card and straight to painting!

 You found a rainbow!